sekika/unsatfit/docs/swrcfit.md

-# SWRC Fit and hystfit
+# SWRC Fit and related software

 ## SWRC Fit
 SWRC Fit is a web interface which uses `unsatfit` and determines parameters for water retention function.
 As it is easy to use, it has been [used in many papers](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=Gs_ABawAAAAJ&citation_for_view=Gs_ABawAAAAJ:9yKSN-GCB0IC).